 “The use of NSAIDs plus prednisone or other glucocorticoids is associated with a four-fold increased risk of side effects in the GI tract compared with not using either drug.”

 Comparing a person taking zero anti-inflammatories to a person taking prednisone + ibuprofen, the person on both drugs has a four times (4x) greater risk.
 If they use prednisone and ibuprofen together, or prednisone and Celebrex or prednisone and meloxicam or whichever NSAID it is.

 That’s true for aspirin too.
 The levels of aspirin go up when you take aspirin plus prednisone, which can lead to increased risks for GI bleeding.
-So you have to be really careful with those.
+So you have to be really careful with prednisone and aspirin.
 If you are prescribed prednisone, then you need to talk to your doctor about whether or not to continue aspirin.
 The package insert for prednisone says this about aspirin:

 I also wanted to give you a little bonus here that I didn’t mention.
 So did you know that food is medicine?
 That means herbs are medicine and vitamins are medicine.
 All of those things you put in your mouth that affect your health, they are medicine.